nathanaelfd10/ClassAssistantBot/README.md

 # ClassAssistantBot
 A Discord bot to help you organize your class schedules

-place bot token inside .env
+place bot token and desired channel ID inside .env

 Specifically made to work with Kalbis Institute's LEAPS learning portal system, but with a few modifications it should be ready to use for anything else.